Skip to content

 lowcut float

-Lower frequency bound (Hz) for butterworth bandpass filter, required if filter_method='butter'
+Lower frequency bound (Hz) for butterworth filter.
+Required if filter_method='butter'.

 None